taonix/JavaUtils/README.md

 **New implementations :**

-- Read JSOn from URL
+- Read JSON File from web
 # ChangeLog: 10/14/20

 > The new update is the file update !
 More fonctions to manipulate any file you want !